 Anna Serner is the CEO of the Swedish Film Institute.
 She has studied practical filmmaking at the Stockholm School of Film as well as film studies at Stockholm University.
 She has served as an expert on various Swedish government commissions and lectures widely on law, advertising, creativity, and management.

 Gunn Wållgren, Allan Edwall, Ewa Fröhling, Bertil Guwe,

 Bergman’s dreamlike family chronicle is set in turn-of-the-century Sweden, where the members of an upper-middle-class theatrical clan are sheltered by their own theatrics from the deepening chaos of the outside world.
 Bergman has the grace in this most graceful film not to view their histrionics and eccentricities as neuroses.
 One tumultuous year in the life of the Ekdahl family is viewed through the eyes of ten-year-old Alexander, whose imagination fuels the magical goings-on leading up to and following the death of his father.
 His mother’s remarriage to a stern prelate banishes Alexander and his sister Fanny from all known joys, and thrusts them and the movie into a kind of gothic horror.
 The bishop is a typical Bergman figure whose severity has gone awry—he has become sinister—and the film’s round rejection of him in favor of “kindness, affection, and goodness” may be Bergman’s fondest farewell to cinema, in what was announced at the time as his last film.

-This is the theatrical version of Fanny and Alexander; later this year, BAMPFA will present the television version, which runs 312 minutes.
+This is the theatrical version of Fanny and Alexander.
+Given the film’s 188-minute running time, there will be no lecture before this screening.
+In December, BAMPFA will present the television version of Fanny and Alexander, which runs 312 minutes.